BoD/android-wear-color-picker/README.md

 The UI presents a wheel to select the base color (hue), and two half wheels for the saturation and light.

-The chosen color is shown on the center, with a check mark icon that the user can tap to confirm.
+The chosen color is shown in the center, with a check mark icon that the user can tap to confirm.

 The previous color (or black) is shown below the chosen color, with a cross icon to cancel.